Frequently asked questions

 "Can we swim in the canal?"

 We do not recommend swimming in canals.
-You may swim in designated swimming lakes or rivers as the current in the latter helps to keep them clean.
+However, you may swim in designated swimming lakes or rivers, as the latter's current helps keep them clean.
 There are numerous public swimming pools in Europe.

 "We would like to cycle into villages and explore the countryside."